pluralsh/documentation/pages/operations/managing-applications/update-application.md

 description: How to change an application's version.
 ---

 Updates to Plural applications are applied **automatically** based on a per-application setting.
 This setting supports telling Plural to only upgrade for Stable or Warm releases, as well as disabling automatic upgrades altogether.
+Here's what each of the settings mean:

+* **Latest**: Everytime the Plural team tests and publishes a new release, you receive it.
+* **Warm**: You only receive versions that have passed a set of Plural determined tests.
+* **Stable**: You only receive versions once the Plural team has determined them to be stable, through active production usage.
+* **None**: You never receive automatic updates and have to manually update your application versions or change this setting.

 You can change this setting by clicking the gear in the top-right corner of the application's detail page in the Plural app.
 You can find your installed applications at [https://app.plural.sh/installed](https://app.plural.sh/installed).